-It’s hard to believe that indoor air quality can be up to 100 times worse that outdoor air.
+It's hard to believe that indoor air quality can be up to 100 times worse than outdoor air.

 It seems that we could count on being more protected inside our homes, right?
 Well that's not the case, thanks to thousands of chemicals being released by innocuous-looking products, furniture and building supplies.

-You can start improving the air your children breath while reducing their risk of developing asthma by making these important changes:
+You can start improving the air your children breathe while reducing their risk of developing asthma by making these important changes:

 - Avoid synthetic fragrances in air fresheners, skincare and cleaning products

 - Choose non-toxic indoor paint (not just non-VOC)